WalterUpgrade/Ebay/lessons/00-introduction.md

 ## Intro

 Hello, everyone!
-In this video, we’re going to build a fully-functional e-commerce website, just like Amazon, complete with an admin dashboard.
+In this video, we’re going to build a fully-functional e-commerce website, just like Ebay, complete with an admin dashboard.
 We’ll use Next.js, MongoDB, and free AI tools to make it happen.

 ---